-- Time-out in the library is offered to children who have problems managing anger.
+- Identification of members of staff who the child feels comfortable talking to and access created to these staff. - Time-out in the library is offered to children who have problems managing anger.
 The teacher may suggest this or the child may ask to use this.
 The library provides a quiet space in which the child can cool off and regain control of their emotions.
 An area of soft cushions is provided for this purpose.
 They can also reflect on what occurred.
-The teacher or Headteacher supervises these sessions. - Peer mentoring may be used when we feel a child will respond to the thoughts and views of another child about how to change and manage behaviour. - An Action Plan (appendix 3) will be written by the teacher if the child needs longer term support to change poor behaviour. - The Behaviour Monitoring Card (appendix 4) is an aid for changing behaviour.
+The teacher or Head supervises these sessions. - Peer mentoring may be used when we feel a child will respond to the thoughts and views of another child about how to change and manage behaviour. - An Action Plan (appendix 3) will be written by the teacher if the child needs longer term support to change poor behaviour. - The Behaviour Monitoring Card (appendix 4) is an aid for changing behaviour.